CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/03-create-users-and-groups.md

 ## Overview

 A security group can have users, devices, groups, and service principals as its members and users and service principals as its owners.
-NMM Portal lets us create users and security groups and also gives us the liberty to assign the users to a group for further configurations.
+NMM Portal lets us create users and security groups and also gives us the liberty to assign users to a group for further configurations.
 In this lab, you'll be creating new users in your NMM Account and assigning them to an Azure AD security group.

 ## Exercise 1: Create new users for AVD